MekongDelta-mind/project-of-the-week/2024-05-22-DVC/Day1/day1Readme.md

         Other workaround is to use `--subdir`.
 For more info visit, link[1] For this tutorial let's keep it simple.
 We will try to put it in root git folder "project of teh week" where the `.git` file is present, in a new folder named "dvc_demo".
     1. created the src and data folder to use how dvc works.
+    Sequence of commands executed
+    ```shell
+        git init # initiating the git related files
+        dvc init  # initiating the dvc related files

+        dvc add data/data.txt # adding the 1st version of the file to "dvc"
+        git add data/.gitignore data/data.txt.dvc # adding the chnages made in the dvc specfic files to track
+        git add . # adding the files to the git tracking
+        git commit -m "run dvc with data file>>tracking changes with git" # commiting the changes to the git as group
+        git push origin <localBranchName>:<remoteBranchName> # pushing the changes to the git remote

+        // Making changes in the data file.

+        dvc add data/data.txt # pushing the NEW changes to the dvc tracking file
+        git add data/data.txt.dvc # adding the chnages made in the dvc specfic files to track
+        git commit -m "changing the data file>> dvc add >> git add"  # commiting the changes to the git as group

+        git log # to go the previous versions, check th log, press q to get out of the log
+        git checkout ed644ccb8f45924523fe469ad5dac4d1cebce29f ## get the hash and do the checkout, THIS ONLY GETS FILES RELATED TO THAT PARTICULAR COMMIT.
+And as we are not tracking the data.txt, so we have to do something else to get the data associated with this particular commit
+        dvc checkout # this takes the hash from current data.txt.dvc and collects the data from the cache folder.
+And finally you see the data related to the hash you were looking for

+        git status
+        git push origin <localBranchName>:<remoteBranchName>

+    ```

 [1]: https://dvc.org/doc/command-reference/init#initializing-dvc-in-subdirectories